Copyright (HEOA Guidelines)

 - In order to use college computing resources, all students agree to the Acceptable Use Policy (AUP) for the University of Wisconsin-Platteville campus.
 The AUP can be viewed here

-- During "Pioneer Passage," the new incoming class, the University of Wisconsin-Platteville ResNet Office provides a staffed table and information about copyright and piracy.
+- During New Student Registration the new incoming class, the University of Wisconsin-Platteville ResNet Office provides a staffed table and information about copyright and piracy.
 The handout that is provided can be viewed here.

 - In order to gain access to the network in the residence halls on the University of Wisconsin-Platteville campus, students need to register their computer through NetReg.
 In this process, students will be asked 5 questions related to copyright and copyright law.
 Their computer is not active on the network until all 5 questions are answered correctly.
 If a question is answered wrong, the system will pick another 5 questions.